Revolutionize your inventory with RFID

-Handheld RFID readers have a single antenna embedded in them, which makes the mobile devices ideal for passive RFID.
-Because the read range for passive handhelds is up to 20 feet, they are commonly used to manage inventory at the item level.
-For example in retail inventory management, retailers can point a reader at a group of clothing displayed on the floor and instantly know which colors and sizes need replenishing.
-In warehouses, companies easily find misplaced items and assets using passive RFID and handheld readers.
+Handheld RFID readers have a single antenna embedded in them, which makes them ideal for passive RFID.
+Passive handhelds have a read range of approximately 20 feet, so they are commonly used to manage inventory at the item level.
+For example, retailers could point a reader at clothing display in-store and instantly know which colors and sizes need replenishing.
+In warehouses, companies easily find misplaced items using passive RFID and handheld readers.

-Groups of items stored in containers in warehouses or manufacturing planets are quickly scanned in storage and while moving through production and distribution.
-Have your suppliers tag the items before shipping, and track upon arrival.
+Fixed scanners can automatically scan groups of items stored in warehouse containers as they move through the production and distribution process.
+Your suppliers can tag items before shipping, and track upon arrival.

-Track static or in-motion assets; such as in a healthcare facility, wheelchairs or IV pumps in; laptops in a corporation and servers in a data center.
-Users can instantly determine the general location of tagged assets anywhere within the facility RFID technology.
-Control point detection zones at strategic locations throughout the facility allow the user to define logical zones and monitor high traffic areas.
+Track static or in-motion assets; such as wheelchairs in a healthcare facility, laptops in a corporation, or servers in a data center.
+Users can instantly determine the general location of tagged assets.
+Control point detection zones placed in strategic locations allow the user to define logical zones and monitor high traffic areas.